skybrud/Skybrud.LinkPicker/README.md

 If you've used the Umbraco 7 version of this package, you may recall that it featured a property editor for managing a list of links rather that a property editor for a single link as in the Umbraco 8.

-The the link list property editor, you could add all the links you wanted, but each item in the list would just be a link without the support for any additional properties.
+With the link list property editor, you could add all the links you wanted, but each item in the list would just be a link without the support for any additional properties.
 As Umbraco 7 matured, and Umbraco 8 came closer, we released this was limiting our capatabilities for building better websites - eg. a link could for instance include extra properties for improving the accessbility of a website, but this wasn't possible with the old link list property editor.

 When we're building link lists in Umbraco 8, we're now instead relying on our own [**Skybrud.Umbraco.Elements**](https://github.com/skybrud/Skybrud.Umbraco.Elements) package.
 The package then allows developers to set up properties and grid elements based on content types and `IPublishedElement`.